WILD HORSE FAQS

 - Who will own the land that the new road will go along – The realignment was designed to fit within existing rights-of-way along existing property boundaries.
 The right-of-ways will be turned over to the county.

-Q. Once WHR is built and if there is recreation, who will manage the increased traffic on the roads?
+Q. Once Wild Horse Reservoir is built and if there is recreation, who will manage the increased traffic on the roads?

-A. This is yet to be determined and will be based on discussions with Park County.
+A. This is yet to be determined and will be based on discussions with Park County, Colorado Parks and Wildlife and other stakeholders.

 Q. If boating is allowed, how will you prevent invasive species?

-A. As we do with all of our reservoirs, we will work with the partnering agency who will manage recreation, and use the current best practices, including visual inspections, to prevent invasive species.
+A. As we do with all our reservoirs, we will work with the partnering agency that will manage recreation and use the current best practices, including visual inspections, to prevent invasive species.

 Q. Will any of the water go to the Hartsel area?